Shujun-Qi/PolicyEngineDemo/README.md

 This is a simple demo for a logic-based policy engine design.
 Currently this demo shows two simple examples for enforcing policy checks on TUF and In-toto trust metadata.

-## Draft Policy Language Syntax
+## Draft Policy Language Syntax *
-We define a draft syntax for our policy language as
+We separate the language syntax in two parts a schema format and a policy format

+The schema format shows how to interpret the trust metadata file and build a fact library.

 ```
-speaker(conditions):relation(facts).
+speaker([condition])$:relation([facts]).
 ```

 =>